-a Critical Use Facilities Sensitive Uses and Facilities Subdivision Residential - Community facilities which may provide an important contribution to the notification or evacuation of the community during flood events. - Emergency services. - Hospitals. - Assisted accommodation. - Educational establishments. - Hazardous or offensive storage establishment. - Correctional centre. - Liquid fuel depot. - Aged care housing. - Public utility undertakings or utility installations (including generating works) which are essential to evacuation during periods of flood or if affected would unreasonably affect the ability of the community to return to normal activities after flood events. - Telecommunication facilities. - Waste disposal facility. - Subdivision of land which involves the creation of new allotments, with potential for further development.
+[ Critical Use Facilities Sensitive Uses and Facilities Subdivision Residential - Community facilities which may provide an important contribution to the notification or evacuation of the community during flood events. - Emergency services. - Hospitals. - Assisted accommodation. - Educational establishments. - Hazardous or offensive storage establishment. - Correctional centre. - Liquid fuel depot. - Aged care housing. - Public utility undertakings or utility installations (including generating works) which are essential to evacuation during periods of flood or if affected would unreasonably affect the ability of the communication facilities. - Telecommunication facilities. - Waste disposal facility. - Subdivision of land which involves the creation of new allotments, with potential for further development.
 Backpackers accommodation.
 Boarding houses.
 Caravan park or camp grounds (long-term sites only).
 Dual occupancy housing.
 Dwelling.
 Dwelling house.
 Group homes.
 Home industry.
 Home industry.
 Home industry.
-Home industry.
 Residential flat buildings.
-Nulti dwelling housing.
+Multi dwelling housing.
 Habitable Rooms.
 Non- Concessional Residential development being. (i) An addition or alteration to an existing dwelling of more than 10% or 30m2 (whichever is the lesser) of the habitable floor area which existed at the date of commencement of this DCP. (ii) The construction of an outbuilding with a floor area > 20m2.